September 10, 2020

-If you’re looking for effective ways to increase the number of patients at your independent community pharmacy, we’ve got you covered.
-Look to referrals.
+If you’re looking for effective ways to increase the number of patients at your independent community pharmacy, look to referrals.

 When your pharmacy’s current patients refer their friends or family members to your business, it markets your pharmacy for little-to-no cost.
 It’s word-of-mouth at its best.